unifyai/unify/README.md

 # Unify Python API LIBRARY
-The Unify Python Package provides convenient acceess to the Unify REST API from any Python 3.7.1+ application.
+The Unify Python Package provides convenient access to the Unify REST API from any Python 3.7.1+ application.
 It includes both Synchronous and Asynchronous clients as well as support for Streaming.

 ## Installation